mahmudulhasancsedu5/cassandra-ucs/src/java/org/apache/cassandra/utils/bytecomparable/ByteComparable.md

 We then use the following encoding:
 - If the number is 0, the encoding is a single `0x80` byte.
 - Convert the input to signed mantissa and signed exponent in base-100.
-If the value is negative, invert the sign of the exponent.
+If the value is negative, invert the sign of the exponent to form the "modulated exponent".
 - Output a byte encoding:
   - the sign of the number encoded as `0x80` if positive and `0x00` if negative,
-  - the exponent length (stripping leading 0s) in bytes as `0x40 + exponent_length * exponent_sign`.
+  - the exponent length (stripping leading 0s) in bytes as `0x40 + modulated_exponent_length`, where the length is given with the sign of the modulated exponent.
-- Output `exponent_length` of exponent, 2’s complement encoded so that negative values are correctly ordered.
+- Output `exponent_length` bytes of modulated exponent, 2’s complement encoded so that negative values are correctly ordered.
 - Output `0x80 + leading signed byte of mantissa`, which is obtained by multiplying the mantissa by 100 and rounding to -∞.
 The rounding is done so that the remainder of the mantissa becomes positive, and thus every new byte adds some value to it, making shorter sequences lower in value.